Aventus-Network-Services/AIPs/AIP/submissions/AIP-2.md

 Both `NftInfoId` and `NftBatchId` are `U256` linking to structs that define the properties of the NFT.
 The structure for minting batch NFTs is similar to that for minting a single NFT.
 When minting a single NFT, the `total_supply` is set to `1` but with minting batch NFTs,the `total_supply` determines the max number of instances that can be minted in a batch.
 Given that all data about a batch must be supplied at the batch creation stage, the `royalties` set apply to all nfts in the batch and is immutable.

-The `creator` here is the AvN account that creates/mints the batch NFT.
+The `creator` here is the AvN account that creates the batch.
 The `creator` retains ownership of that batch until all the NFTs are minted.
 When minting a single NFT, the `creator` is defined as `creator: None`.

 ```rust
 pub fn create_batch<T: Config>(